-Republicans push health care bill in CNN debate
+Republicans vow to 'press on' with health care bill

 In a statement, explaining her decision, Collins said the bill does not go far enough to protect people with pre-existing conditions and that the proposal's cuts to Medicaid are too steep.

-In a nod to Murkowski, the revised bill says Native Americans and Alaska Natives enrolled in Medicaid expansion prior to 2020 could continue to be eligible after that point, according to documents circulated Sunday night to senior Senate aides and obtained by CNN.

-The state's large native population and that group's unique health needs has been a serious concern for the Alaska senator.

-Cassidy and Graham could try to counter attack by suggesting that their bill is the only alternative to a Democratic push to build a single payer, government-run health care system.
+Cassidy and Graham countered Monday by suggesting that their bill is the only alternative to a Democratic push to build a single payer, government-run health care system.
 A plan along those lines was released by Sanders earlier this month, and garnered support from several potential 2020 Democratic presidential candidates.
 Klobuchar, of Minnesota, has not yet expressed support for the plan.

-The Democrats are likely to argue that the Republicans are seeking to take health care away from millions of Americans, but there will be no definitive answer to the question, since the Congressional Budget Office will not have time to make a full analysis of the measure before a vote would need to take place.
+The Democrats argued that the Republicans are seeking to take health care away from millions of Americans, but there will be no definitive answer to the question, since the Congressional Budget Office will not have time to make a full analysis of the measure before a vote would need to take place.

 Just hours before the debate, the CBO released only a partial score of the GOP's plan, saying the Graham-Cassidy bill would reduce the budget deficit by at least $133 billion but millions of people would lose comprehensive health insurance.

-The town hall debate will air on CNN, CNN en Español and CNN International as well as stream live for subscribers on CNNgo and the CNN mobile apps for iOS and Android.
-It will also be available to stream live on CNN's SiriusXM Channel 116.
-The town hall debate will also be available September 26 on demand via cable or satellite systems, CNNgo platforms and CNN mobile apps.
+The town hall debate is airing on CNN, CNN en Español and CNN International as well as stream live for subscribers on CNNgo and the CNN mobile apps for iOS and Android.
+It is also be available streaming live on CNN's SiriusXM Channel 116.
+The town hall debate will also be available Tuesday on demand via cable or satellite systems, CNNgo platforms and CNN mobile apps.